-/s/ Teruyo Okubo

-Teruyo Okubo Designated Engagement Partner Certified Public Accountant i) Remuneration for the Asset Manager's Directors
+/s/ Teruyo Okubo Teruyo Okubo Designated Engagement Partner Certified Public Accountant

-Remuneration Policy for the Asset Manager's Directors, Corporate Auditors and Employees
+Remuneration Policy for the Asset Management Company's Directors, Corporate Auditors and Employees

-- Remuneration decision process.
+- i) Remuneration for the Asset Management Company's Directors - Remuneration decision process.
 Remuneration for directors is determined by the representative director upon consultation with the Board of Directors within the total remuneration limit for directors approved at the General Meeting of Shareholders. - Remuneration amount.
 Remuneration of each director is determined by the representative director based on the remuneration table, which assigns responsibilities and position to each director.
 The responsibilities and position of each director are determined by the representative director through comprehensive assessment that includes each individual's abilities and experience. - Bonus.
-Depending on corporate performance, bonuses may be paid to directors upon resolution of the Board of Directors.
+Depending corporate performance, bonuses may be paid to directors upon resolution of the Board of Directors.

-ii) Remuneration for the Asset Manager's Corporate Auditors
+ii) Remuneration for the Asset Management Company's Corporate Auditors iii) Remuneration for the Asset Management Company's Employees